bellons91/personal-notes/azure/azure-app-service/azure-app-service-authentication-and-authorization.md

 1. **Sign user in**: Redirects client to `/.auth/login/<provider>`;
 2. **Post-authentication**: Provider redirects client to `/.auth/login/<provider>/callback`.
 3. **Establish authenticated session**: App Service adds authenticated cookie to response.
-4. **Serve authenticated content**: Client includes authentication cookie in subsequent requests (*automatically handled by browser*).
+4. **Serve authenticated content**: Client includes authentication cookie in subsequent requests (_automatically handled by browser_).

 ## What happens when a request is not authenticated

 You can configure App Services to act in two ways when a request is not authenticated:

 - **Allow unauthenticated requests**: this options **defers authentication to the application code**.
 It gives flexibility in handling anonymous requests.
 It lets you present **multiple sign-in providers to your users**.
 - **Require authentication**: This option rejects any unauthenticated traffic to your application.
-Two possible behaviors:
-        1. If the application is browser-based, this rejection can be a redirect action to one of the configured identity providers.
+Two possible behaviors: 1.
+If the application is browser-based, this rejection can be a redirect action to one of the configured identity providers.
 2. If the application is a mobile app, it returns a HTTP 401 or HTTP 403 response.

 ## Token store